MickeMakaron/ShankBot/README.md

 > git clone https://github.com/MickeMakaron/ShankBot

 ### 3. Build with CMake
 Set the "Source" directory to the directory that contains a "CMakeLists.txt" file.
 It should be at "\<installdir\>/ShankBot/CMakeLists.txt".
 You will be prompted to tell CMake where you installed the dependencies.

+If you are using precompiled binaries of Qt, remember to make sure that the compiler you are compiling ShankBot with is ABI-compatible with the compiler that the Qt binaries were built with.

 ## System Maps